Thyroid Antithyroglobulin Antibody

 What might affect my test results?

-Taking thyroid hormone medications can affect your test results.
+Taking thyroid hormone medicines can affect your test results.

 How do I get ready for this test?

-Talk with your doctor beforehand about skipping any medications you are taking on the day of your test.
-You may also be asked to fast starting the night before the test.
+taking on the day of your test.
+You may also be asked to fast starting the night before